idris-lang/Idris2/docs/source/backends/refc.rst

 There is also an experimental implementation of arbitrary precision integers with `LibBF Library <https://bellard.org/libbf/>`_, written by Fabrice Bellard and released under the MIT license.
 LibBF is much more lightweight: just two C files and two headers, compiled size is about 90 KB of x86 code and has no dependency on other libraries.

-To use it, you need to build Idris from source.
-Since libbf's source code is not bundled with idris, you need to download the latest source code, most preferrable from `QuickJS Library <https://bellard.org/quickjs/>`_, extract four libbf files (i.e. `libbf.*` and `cutils.*`) to RefC's source code directory ``support/refc``.
+Before using it, you need to build Idris with `BUILD_REFC_WITH_LIBBF=1`.
+Then `LibBf` will be downloaded automatically from official `QuickJS Library <https://bellard.org/quickjs/>`_, which is more up-to-date than the standalone `LibBf` release.
+Alternatively, if you already have `LibBf` (`libbf.*` and `cutils.*`), you can place them in RefC's source code directory ``support/refc``, then no downloading will be performed.

-When building Idris and compiling your idris source codes, set an environment variable `IDRIS_REFC_INTEGER=libbf`.
+When building your idris source codes, you can set an environment variable `IDRIS_REFC_INTEGER=libbf` to use `LibBf`, and you can still use `gmp` by omitting it.

 Currently the libbf integration is tested against `2021-03-27` version of `QuickJS`.
-The latest standalone `LibBF` release is not as up-to-date as the one included in `QuickJS`.

 Extending RefC
 ==============